ethanjli/piqemu-action/README.md

-`systemd-nspawn` container (or even just a chroot) attached to your image, which will be much simpler, easier, and faster, e.g. using the [`ethanjli/pinspawn-action`](https://github.com/ethanjli/pinspawn-action) GitHub action (which you can use as a very similar substitute substitute for this action) or the [`Nature40/pimod`](https://github.com/Nature40/pimod) GitHub action.
+`systemd-nspawn` container (or even just a chroot) attached to your image, which will be much simpler, easier, and faster, e.g. using the [`ethanjli/pinspawn-action`](https://github.com/ethanjli/pinspawn-action) GitHub action (which you can use as a very similar substitute for this action) or the [`Nature40/pimod`](https://github.com/Nature40/pimod) GitHub action.

 ## Basic Usage Examples